-Shows on Broadway in New York now accessible to the deaf thanks to an app!
+Shows on Broadway in New York now accessible to deaf people thanks to an app

 One of the biggest tourist attractions in New York is Broadway.
 The shows and plays here are a must visit for anyone visiting this city.
 Now the shows here will soon be accessible to the deaf, thanks to a smartphone app.

 GalaPro, an Israeli tech company, has created an app that puts a live closed-captioning system in the pocket of any person attending the theatre who may need it.

 All users have to do is download the free app and log onto the theatre’s Wi-Fi network.
 GalaPro will then automatically sync with the show, and display the play’s lines, and lyrics, onto the phone.
 To avoid distracting other theatregoers, the words are displayed in red on a black background.